j9t/little-books/manuscript/html-css-frameworks.md

 The last major issue is not to have what it takes—even if that’s manager support—to pull the plug.
 Clinging on to something that’s not relevant anymore.
 Something that’s not used anymore.
 That’s used wrong.
 That’s a construction ruin.
 That can’t be maintained or extended.
 Something like that.

-Sticking with a broken framework, a failed one, or perhaps a glorious one that has just reached the end of its lifetime can be a challenge.
+Sticking with a broken framework, a failed one, or perhaps a glorious one that has reached the end of its lifetime can be a challenge.
 When that happens to us, we need to get over it.
 As professionals, we have big goals and we want our code to last—but sometimes we fail, and then we need to… suck it up.

 Fortunately, there’s always more code to write.
 The next framework—or style sheet, or script—is already waiting for us.